Spin-Energy Entanglement of a Time-Focused Neutron

 In a typical MIEZE experiment, the detector is placed at the focusing point $z_f$ where the two wave packets recombine such that $|\braket{z_f | E_+}|^2~=~|\braket{z_f | E_-}|^2$.
 Complete recombination occurs only at a single point in space, but if the longitudinal beam coherence length $\beta_{\ell}~=~\lambda^2~/~\Delta \lambda$ is appreciably larger than the longitudinal spatial separation of the two spin states when the neutron is detected, then there is effectively a finite region of recombination \cite{Felber_1998,Arend_2004,PhysRevLett.50.563}.
 The region of recombination is determined by the MIEZE focusing condition given by

 where $L_1$ is the distance between the two rf flippers, $L_2$ the distance between the second rf flipper and the detector, and $B L$ the field integral due to the spin-phase coil \cite{Jochum2020b}.
-This equation is simplified to neglect the length of the rf flipper itself and the static fields between the rf flippers (see \cite{Geerits2019} for a more complete focusing equation).
-Notice that the focusing condition does not depend on the wavelength of the neutron, which is key to the effectiveness of the MIEZE technique.
+This equation is simplified to neglect the length of the rf flipper itself and the static fields between the rf flippers (see Ref. \cite{Geerits2019} for a more complete focusing equation).
+Notice that the focusing condition does not depend on the wavelength of the neutron, which is key to the effectiveness of the MIEZE technique {\ch since more neutrons from the source can be utilized}.
 If allowed to further propagate, the wave packets begin to spatially separate once more, resulting in the defocused state $\ket{\psi_4}$ shown in Fig.~\ref{fig:2D experiment setup} which is mathematically equivalent to Eq.~\eqref{eq_psi_3}.
 When the focusing condition is applied, the relative energy phase at the detector position takes the simple form

 where $\delta$ is the displacement of the detector from the focusing point.
-Therefore, at some point $\delta$ away from $z_f$ for a particular detector time channel $t_i$, we measure the signal
+Therefore, at some point $\delta$ away from $z_f$ for a particular detector time channel $t_i$, we measure the {\ch neutron intensity as}

-which is equivalent to an $N(\alpha,\gamma)$ term in Eq.~\eqref{Eag} up to some irrelevant constant phase due to the arbitrary choice of time channel.
-From this analysis, we have shown that the spin phase coil, rf flippers, second $\pi/2$ flipper, analyzer, and detector mathematically represent a joint projective measurement with projection operator $P^s(\alpha)P^e(\gamma)$, allowing us to measure the CHSH witness defined in Eq.~\eqref{Eq: CHSH Witness}.
+which is equivalent to an $N(\alpha,\gamma)$ term in Eq.~\eqref{Eag}{\ch, again up to a global phase factor and fit parameters.} {\ch Taking $\gamma = 0$ at the focusing point, we must scan the detector longitudinally to adjust the energy phase (see Fig. \ref{fig:2D experiment setup}).
+Therefore, the location of the detector and kinematic recombination of the two states act as a general projection operator $P^e(\gamma)$ for the energy subsystem.} From this analysis, we have shown that the spin phase coil, rf flippers, second $\pi/2$ flipper, analyzer, and detector mathematically represent a joint projective measurement with projection operator $P^s(\alpha)P^e(\gamma)$, allowing us to measure the CHSH witness defined in Eq.~\eqref{Eq: CHSH Witness}.